vendia/examples/design-patterns/domain-driven-design/pattern1/README.md

 Since CRM is an independent business unit we will assume it is a domain on its own.
 Inside CRM, we will have multiple sub-domains; customer account is one such sub-domain.
 You will model customer account as a Bounded Context.
 Since CRM will perform frequent lookup, search, and filter on customer records by customerId, you will index customer accounts on the customerId property.

-If you are confused between Bounded Context, Entity, and the Aggregate.
-These terms correlate 1:1 for the purpose of this exercise.
+If you are confused between Bounded Context, Entity, and the Aggregate you should keep in mind these terms correlate 1:1 for the purpose of this exercise.
 I will use the term Entity here to mean Root Entity which is an Aggregate in DDD.
-And, Bounded Context can have one or more than one Entity.
+Bounded Context can have one or more than one Entity.